 Related to population health, Dr. Yang's research within the framework of the Rochester Epidemiology Project continues to monitor trends in lung cancer morbidity and mortality in defined populations, provide new leads as to causes, estimate the attributable risks with known causes, and evaluate the effectiveness of screening and early detection efforts.

-- Article in Year Book of Pulmonary Disease, 2007
+- Article in Year Book of Oncology, Elsevier, 2007

-- Article in Year Book of Oncology, 2007
+- Article in Year Book of Pulmonary Disease, Elsevier, 2007